gnegrelli/identPy/README.md

 ### Estimation methods

 The following estimation methods are implemented on identPy and can be used to estimate the model parameters.
+The corresponding classes can be found inside the `methods` subfolder.

 * Mean-Variance Mapping Optimization (MVMO)
 * Trajectory Sensitivity

 ### Implemented systems

 The following systems have mathematical models implemented  and can be estimated using on identPy.
+The corresponding classes can be found inside the `models` subfolder.

 * Spring-Mass
 * Simple Pendulum